 - Premier Access priority check-in, boarding, and baggage handling

-- Up to $100 reimbursement for Global Entry or TSA PreCheck application fees
+- Reimbursement for Global Entry, TSA PreCheck, or NEXUS application fees

 - United Club lounge membership

-- 10% United Economy Saver Award discount within the continental U.S. and Canada
+- 10% United Economy Saver Award discount for awards within the continental U.S. and Canada

-- United elites are eligible for upgrades on award tickets
+- United elites become eligible for upgrades on award tickets

-Check out the rest of the benefits in our United Club Infinite card review.
-The card carries a $525 annual fee.
+Check out the rest of the benefits in our United Club card review.
+The card carries a $695 annual fee.

-- Earn 2 miles per $1 spent at gas stations, on local transit and commuting
+- 2x miles at gas stations, on local transit and commuting

 - 25% back as a statement credit on purchases of food, beverages and Wi-Fi on board United-operated flights and on Club premium drinks when you pay with your Gateway Card